alexeyza/startup-programming/teams and projects.md

 ---

 ### ClubHub ([view on GitHub](https://github.com/Wubbadub/ClubHub/))
-**Website:**
-**Description:** Platform allowing university clubs to create a club page and students to easily find info about any club.
+**Description:** ClubHub streamlines the setup and maintenance of engaging club websites.
+A platform that allows university clubs to create a club page and students to easily find info about any club.
 **Members**:

 - Kelsey Legault [[kelsey.legault@gmail.com](mailto:kelsey.legault@gmail.com)]